-and Use Planning & Management Ref Source e Description Method of Monitoring/Systems Other Measure/Enforcement Opinion on Compliance Effectiveness/Performance 1101 Cource Method System Other Wedsdre/Emorecment Opinion on compilance Enconvences/1 enormance LU-5 FCC NAP; daa NMP; Sound Insulation (RNIS) Community Engagement Department, Communications Department N/A Condition 7 of An Bord Pleanala Planning Permission NR Compliant 157 of 202 eligible houses have benefited.
-LU-6 NR - RFI 116 Voluntary Dwelling Purchase Scheme Community Engagement Department, Communications Department N/A Condition 6 of An Bord Pleanala Planning Permission NR 10 of 38 eligible properties have befited from the scheme to date.
-LU-7 NR - RFI 116 Voluntary School Sound Insulation Community Engagement Department, Communications Department N/A Condition 9 of An Bord Pleanala Planning Permission NR Compliant 6 eligible schools acoustically tested.
+Land Use and Use Planning & Management Method of Monitoring/Systems F" " 'D ' Ref Source Description Method System Other Measure/Enforcement Opinion on Compliance Effectiveness/Performance LU-5 FCC NAP; daa NMP; Sound Insulation (RNIS) Community Engagement Department, Communications Department N/A Condition 7 of An Bord Pleanala Planning Permission NR Compliant 1 157 of 202 eligible houses have benefited.
+LU-6 Voluntary Dwelling Purchase Scheme Community Engagement Department, Communications Department N/A Condition 6 of An Bord Pleanala Planning Permission NR 10 of 38 eligible properties have befited from the scheme to date.
+LU-7 116 Voluntary School Sound Insulation Community Engagement Department, Communications Department N/A Condition 9 of An Bord Pleanala Planning Permission NR Compliant 6 eligible schools acoustically tested.
 3 of 4 qualifying schools have had or are in the process of having measures installed.
-Monitoring g & Commu ınity Engagement Ref Source Description Method of Mor Method nitoring/Systems System Other Measure/Enforcement Opinion on Compliance Effectiveness/Performance CE-1 FCC NAP; daa NMP; Stakeholder Engagement Community Engagement Department, Communications Department N/A DAOPG/Scheduled Meetings DAOPG well established and attended.
-Noise included as standing CE-2 FCC NAP; daa NMP; Community Engagement Programme Community Engagement Department, Communications Department N/A Condition 28 of An Bord Pleanala Plar Compliant CLG, DAEWG and drop in clinic forums well established and attended.
-CE-3 FCC NAP; daa NMP; Noise & Flight Track Monitoring System Collation of data on aircraft movements and the measurement of resultant noise ANOMS/WebTrak N/A Compliant The NFTMS has continued to enable the analysis of aircraft movements to assess whether they are operating within defined corridors.
+Monitoring & Commu inity Engagement Ref Source Description itoring/Systems Other Measure/Enforcement Opinion on Compliance Effectiveness/Performance 555 Method System CE-1 FCC NAP; daa NMP; Stakeholder Engagement Community Engagement Department, Communications Department N/A DAOPG/Scheduled Meetings DAOPG well established and attended.
+Noise included as standing CE-2 Community Engagement Programme Community Engagement Department, Communications Department N/A Condition 28 of An Bord Pleanala Plar Compliant CLG, DAEWG and drop in clinic forums well established and attended.
+CE-3 Noise & Flight Track Monitoring System Collation of data on aircraft movements and the measurement of resultant noise ANOMS/WebTrak N/A Compliant The NFTMS has continued to enable the analysis of aircraft movements to assess whether they are operating within defined corridors.
 The measurement of resultant noise levels at key locations on the approach and departure routes has been maintained and improved throughout 2021.
 Rule input governing the treatment of noise corridors within the system was validated while investigations for the location of a noise monitor at engine test site 1 were progressed.
 Deployment of this noise monitor was scheduled for 2022.
-Works on thetechnical review and benchmarking for additional noise monitoring terminals did not advance as much as anticipated within 2021 and is idendified for more thorough advancemen within 2022.
+Works on thetechnical review and benchmarking for additional noise monitoring terminals did not advance as much as anticipated within 2021 and is idenditified for more thorough advancement within 2022.
 This work will provide guidance on enhancements of the system including the placement of additional noise monitoring terminals.
-CE-4 FCC NAP; daa NMP; Noise Complaint Management Systems Process and respond to all aviation related noise complaints in a timely manner WebTrak, various complaints processed / 15,157 Complaints responded to / 56 of 56 complaints aints processed / 7,133 aints responded to / 39 of aplaints further investigated 2021 13,613 complaints / 13,658 logged on NFTMS / 135,77 complaints responded to / 1 of 29 further complaints investigated closed out Manual nature of investigations of violations requires further collaborative work with IAA-ANSP.
+CE-4 FCC NAP; daa NMP; Noise Complaint Management Systems Process and respond to all aviation related noise complaints in a timely manner WebTrak, various Not compliant 2019 2020 2021 15,160 complaints / 15,160 complaints processed / 15,157 Complaints processed / 10 / 56 of 56 complaints further investigated and closed Not compliants 2019 2020 2021 13,613 complaints / 13,658 logged on NFTMS / 135,77 complaints responded to / 39 of 96 complaints further investigated and closed Manual nature of investigations of violations requires further collaborative work with IAA-ANSP.
 Process and procedures for dealing with indirect complaints submitted via daa Customer Experience Portal/ Airport Operations Control centre and the reception desk to be improved.
 Response times generally in line with ambition.

-Table 14 - Noise Mitigations Measure Compliance Table
+Table 16 - Noise Mitigations Measure Compliance Table